-The Board has established a Remuneration and Nomination Committee comprising Mark Southey (Chair), Chris Tonkin and Cathy Moises.
+The Board has established a Remuneration and Nomination Committee comprising Michael Spreadborough (Chair from 8 April 2024, previously Mark Southey to 8 April 2024), Chris Tonkin, Cathy Moises and Roger Higgins (from 8 April 2024).
 The Remuneration and Nomination Committee is structured in accordance with Recommendation 2.1.

-Details of director attendance at Remuneration and Nomination Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 26 of the Company's 2022 Annual Report.
+Details of director attendance at Remuneration and Nomination Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 35 of the Company's 2024 Annual Report.